Chart Color Schemes

 Infrastructure

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 36 such projects that may impact the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 36 projects that could affect the region.
 Notable ones include La Trobe Street Saleyards Redevelopment, Central Neighbourhood Activity Centre Ballarat North, Ballarat North Precinct Structure Plan, and Ballarat Major Events Precinct Upgrades.
-The following list details those likely to be most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.